CrohnEngineer/Vynthesizer/README.md

   2. download the [public](/public) folder, then simply open the [index](/public/index.html) file with an Internet browser.

 **_Chrome and Safari_** are recommended, since Mozilla Firefox presents some [issues](#issues).

+## Controls
+Here is a short description of what each control does:
+- *Waveform*: controls the oscillator's main waveform;
+- *Gain knob*: controls the oscillator's gain, defined as the ratio between the input and output signal (e.g. a gain of 1 will not alter the oscillator's power);
+- *Phase knob*: controls the oscillator's fundamental component phase in degrees;
+- *Par1, Par2, Par3 knobs*: control the oscillator's first three harmonics amplitude, up to the value of the first armonic (a value of 1 means the armonic has the same amplitude as the fundamental);
+- *Attack and Release waveforms*: control the waveforms of the Attack and Release phase of the ADSR envelope filter;
+- *Attack, Decay and Release knobs*: control the Attack, Decay and Release time in ms (e.g. a value of 1000 means 1000 ms, or 1 second);
+- *Sustain knob*: controls the Sustain value of the signal, as a percentage value of the maximum value of the fundamental component (e.g. a value of 2 makes the sustain level double the signal's fundamental amplitude).

 ## Credits and inspirations
 The whole project has been inspired by @mbuccoli 's [VRMusic](https://github.com/mbuccoli/VRmusic).